 - Wisconsin Hospital Association

 - Wisconsin Nurses Association

 The following video reflects on why Wisconsin is a great choice for employers.

-- The Roundtable is comprised of thirty-three (33) volunteer representatives from healthcare organizations, veterans service organizations, institutions of higher education, and healthcare associations.
+- The Wis-MAC Coalition is comprised of thirty-three (33) volunteer representatives from healthcare organizations, veterans service organizations, institutions of higher education, and healthcare associations.

 - Four task groups were developed to review the Virginia MMAC program model and to develop and recommend the program elements for the Wisconsin Military Medics & Corpsmen program.
 These include:

 * Education/Credential & Regulations